 What Are Terpenes in CBD?

 We told you that terpenes are found in many plants, so it’s no surprise that more than 100 different terpenes have been identified in cannabis plants.
 These botanicals are the very source of CBD, but that doesn’t mean every CBD product you try will boast a host of terpenes.
-If you want to reap their benefits, you’ll need to check a brand’s ingredients list.

 What is the Entourage Effect?